Timeline: Libya's uprising against Muammar Gaddafi

 March 19 - The first air strikes halt the advance of Gaddafi's forces on Benghazi and target Libya's air defenses.

-March 28 - Qatar becomes the first Arab country to recognize Libya's rebels as the people's legitimate representative.
+March 28 - Qatar becomes the first Arab country to recognize Libya's rebels as the people's legitimate representatives.

 March 29 - A London conference of 40 governments and organizations agrees to set up a contact group comprising 20 countries to coordinate efforts in a post-Gaddafi Libya.